Diego Tonetto

-Diego Rubén Tonetto (born 5 December 1988) is an Argentine professional footballer who plays for Independiente Rivadavia as a left winger.
+Diego Rubén Tonetto (born 5 December 1988) is an Argentine former professional footballer who played as a left winger.
 He also holds an Italian passport.

 Football career

 Born in Guaymallén, Mendoza Province, Tonetto began his career at Ferro Carril Oeste.
 On 31 March 2008 he made his senior debut, against Club Atlético Belgrano.
 He scored his first goal on 1 November against Chacarita Juniors, and finished his second season with 35 appearances and four goals, producing roughly the same numbers in the two following campaigns.

 Tonetto left the club in January 2012 by mutual consent.
 In August, he signed a contract with Spanish side CD Lugo, making his Segunda División debut on the 18th against Hércules CF.

 Tonetto scored his first goal in Europe on 29 September 2012, helping the Galicians to a 2–0 home win over CD Mirandés.